 All credit isn’t the same.

-You have credit card debt, student loan debt, mortgage debt, business debt, etc.
+You have credit card debt, small personal loans, student loan debt, mortgage debt, business debt, etc.

 The point is you want to build a system that will make it easy for you to manage these different types of debt.